GIXLabs/TECHIN516/project/README.md

 - [Random Nerd Tutorials Raspberry Pi Guides](https://randomnerdtutorials.com/projects-raspberry-pi/)
 You should choose a sensor that is well documented to work with Raspberry Pis.
-Random Nerd Tutorials has many tutorials on how different sensors work
+Random Nerd Tutorials has many tutorials on how different sensors work.

 - [Fusion to URDF](https://github.com/syuntoku14/fusion2urdf)
 This Fusion360 extension allows you to export robot descriptions from your model.